robolectric/robolectric/resources.md

          $ android update project -p .

+Setting up a `local.properties` file is the only solution that will work for most IDEs since they will not pass the path from the shell to the tests.

 * Set `ANDROID_HOME` environment variable.
 You can put this in `.bash_profile` for example.

          export ANDROID_HOME=/path/to/android/sdk